Hadi493/Fun-Share-App/README.md

-# Fun Share App
+# Fun-Share-App

-A Django-based social sharing application where users can share fun moments with others.
+A Django-based social media platform for sharing fun moments and connecting with friends.

 ## Project Status